mehdi-aouadi/mehdi-aouadi.github.io/about.md

 I do my best to improve my skills and learn new technologies.
 I am a curious fast learner who always tries new technologies and believes that they could be easily learnt and used to solve issues.

 I created this blog to keep track and summarize new things I learn about software development so I can easily refer to them later.
 I believe reflecting and writing down a summary of what I learn is the most important step in the learning process.
-[I discovered this interesting research about reflections in the learning process](https://sites.google.com/site/reflection4learning/why-reflect){:target="_blank"}.
+If you are not convinced please read [this interesting research about the importance of reflections in the learning process](https://sites.google.com/site/reflection4learning/why-reflect){:target="_blank"}.

 I also like to share my knowledge and learn from others.
 I am open minded and I easily accept challenges and changes.